Kinavalli: Plot

-When he opened his eyes in the hospital, he saw Ann and was happy that she was safe.
-But in a few days, he understood that Ann had died and that her spirit was with him after he didn't see the image of Ann in the mirror.
-However, but chose to stay with her.
-Also, he avoided his friends and others to protect this secret.
+When Vivek opened his eyes at the hospital, he saw Ann and was happy that she was safe.
+However, in a few days, he understood that Ann had died and that it was her spirit that was with him after he didn't see the image of Ann in the mirror.
+However, he chose to stay with her.
+Also, he avoided his friends and others for these many years, to protect this secret.
+But Ann, planning to give Vivek a surprise, invited his friends to their home without his knowledge and the secret came out.

 On hearing the truth, Ann decides to leave Vivek and go, but Vivek convinces Ann to live the way they have been living.

-After a year, the friends again meet up, this time with the addition of Sudheesh's wife.
-Sudheesh's wife is frightened to get out of the car.
+After a year, the friends again meet, this time with the addition of Sudheesh's wife.
+Sudheesh's wife is at first frightened to get out of the car.
 Ann then goes and brings her into the house with care.
 All of them get along well and click a picture.
 Then goes a voice-over of Ann saying that she knows she would never appear in the picture, but the picture would be close to her heart.